kangzeroo/Chinglish-Chrome-Keyboard/README.md

 ## TO DO
 - Convert from ReactJS to Chrome Extension (may need to play around with key event listeners and override input values)
+- You will want to still use `react-react-app`.
+Just follow [this tutorial](https://medium.com/@gilfink/building-a-chrome-extension-using-react-c5bfe45aaf36)

 ## USEFUL LINKS
 - [Neural Pinyin Predictor](https://github.com/Kyubyong/neural_chinese_transliterator)